Inventory Turnover Calculator

 Quick Answer

-Inventory turnover ratio measures how many times your inventory is sold and replaced during a period.
-A ratio of 4-6x per year is healthy for most industries, meaning stock turns over every 2-3 months.
+Inventory turnover ratio measures how many times your inventory is sold and replaced during a given period.
+A ratio of 4-6x per year is healthy for most retail industries, meaning stock turns over every 2-3 months.
+Higher turnover indicates efficient cash management and strong sales.

 Key Takeaways